Montigomo/Scriptonit/README.md

 All scripts that can work on remote machine, uses PSSession (ssh)

 - **ConfigureWakeOnLan.ps1** - tune computer for wake on lan ready.
+No parameters.
   - disable fast startup
   - set some parameter of the active ethernet adapter
     - "Wake on Magic Packet"      = "Enabled|On"